QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Preliminaries

 \subsubsection{Blockchain Protocol}

-Typically a collection of independent, autonomous, distributed nodes are participants in maintaining a blockchain, and they need a blockchain protocol for the same.
-We start by describing the key concepts to build any blockchain protocol.
 Each node is identified by a public key $pk$ and holds a master secret key $msk$. $\mathbb{S}$ is the set of all nodes, composed of $\mathbb{H}$, the set of all honest nodes (motivated by reward schemes) and, $\mathbb{A}$, the adversary.

-Blockchain being a decentralized system, to propose a new block, we need to select the publisher for each block.
-We call the publisher \emph{selected block publisher} (SBP).
-As multiple nodes from $\mathbb{S}$ would be interested in writing the next block, we need \emph{block publisher selection mechanism} (BPSM) to select an SBP.
+In a decentralized system, multiple nodes from $\mathbb{S}$ would be interested in writing the next block to the blockchain.
+We need to select a publisher for proposing each new block.
+This publisher is called the \emph{selected block publisher} (SBP).
+The SBP is selected through a \emph{block publisher selection mechanism}.
 Due to network delays and adversarial attacks, it is possible to have multiple versions of the chains, i.e., forks from the previously agreed state of the chain.
 While designing a blockchain protocol, there should be an implicit or explicit rule to resolve these forks.
 We refer to this as \emph{chain selection rule} (CSR).
 In summary, to design a blockchain protocol, we need to specify BPSM and CSR.
-For example, in \btc, the BPSM used is PoW (whoever solves the cryptographic puzzle first), and the CSR used is \emph{longest chain}.